Farini/SkyNation/Readme.md

 - [X] LSSView - (Tanks) No Selection (Discard all empty)
 - [X] LSSView - (Peripherals) No Selection (Fix all peripherals, Power off all peripherals)
 - [X] Person Detail View - Skill Table
+- [X] Model - Guild Missions

+- [ ] Substitution: `GuildMap` for `GuildFullContent`
-- [ ] Server must update the Guild Election to elect a `governor`
+- [ ] ServerData.swift improvements

 - [X] Guild Missions
+- [ ] Guild Missions - Add ALL roads, outpost Unlocks, and missions .production
 - [X] Guild Room - Invite should work for everyone
+- [X] Guild Room - Test Election Results
 - [ ] Guild Room - President functions (Kickout, Modify Guild)
-- [ ] Guild Room - Test Election Results
 - [ ] Guild Room - Guild Missions
 - [ ] Guild Room - Markdown Edit (Readme)

+- [ ] Mars Scene - Implement Guild Missions

 - [ ] Settings (Entrance) - Leaving a Guild - must update the View afterwards.
 Use same logic as people selector (warning messages)
 - [ ] Outpost - Upgrade must update the view (OutpostController), and be more careful with the ".finished" state, because that is how we get it when it's finished.